 Finally, you need to think about how durable the screen needs to be.
 Do you plan on using it 24/7?
 Will it be outside in an area where there are many storms and high winds?
 What types of materials and substances will it be exposed to?
 Answering these questions will help you determine what durability you need to look for when selecting the IP rating for your touch screen.

-If you’re looking for the best touch screen for you, you should look no further than the AG Neovo TX-Series featuring PCAP touch technology and a front IP65 screen.
-It is ideal for light industrial and commercial users.
-Additionally, the TX-Series helps light industrial and commercial users avoid problems.
+If you’re looking for the best touch screen for you, you should look no further than the AG Neovo TX-Series, TX-3202 and TX-10, featuring PCAP touch technology and a front IP65 screen.
+They are ideal for light industrial and commercial users.
+Additionally, the TX-Series, TX-3202 and TX-10 help light industrial and commercial users avoid problems.
 In addition to having the reliability and durability that comes with the IP65 rating, it also comes with flexible mounting options and varying resolutions.